Jbarfield101/Blossom_Music-gen/README.md

 Simple demos for algorithmic music pattern generation.

-**64-bit Python 3.10 required.** The `start.py` helper creates a temporary virtual environment, installs the packages from `requirements.txt`, and aborts if installation fails.
+**64-bit Python 3.10 required.** The `start.py` helper creates a persistent virtual environment in `.venv` (reusing it on subsequent runs), installs the packages from `requirements.txt` if needed, and aborts if installation fails.
 After setup it opens a minimal main menu where clicking the music icon launches the renderer UI.

 ## Dependencies